 Educate Yourself on Diversity at Beloit, Including how This School Compares to Others in the Nation.

-Beloit College is ranked #1,224 in ethnic diversity nationwide with a student body composition that is pretty close to the national average.
+Beloit College is ranked #1,365 in ethnic diversity nationwide with a student body composition that is above the national average.

 The chart below will display the diversity of undergraduate students at Beloit if it is available.

 Beloit ranks above average in racial representation.

 The faculty's racial diversity is on par with the national average.

 If you feel more comfortable on a campus with a nice mix of males and females, this may be the school for you.

 At Beloit College, the disparity between men and women on campus is far lower than the national average.
 The undergraduate student body at Beloit is equally balanced.

 This college is ranked at #692 in male to female diversity nationwide.
 The undergraduate population is comprised of 577 males and 698 females.

 If available, the chart below includes the male to female ratio among Beloit's undergraduate students.

 The male to female ratio at Beloit is excellent.